-Our worship schedule for September is found on the HOME page.
-A complete three-month worship schedule (August-September-October) is available for download from the upper right sidebar on the RESOURCES page.
+Our worship schedule for January is found on the HOME page.
+An end-of-December 2024-January 2025 schedule is available for download on the RESOURCES page.

 PARISH CONTACTS: